How Can I Treat Herpes Online?

 Long-Term Herpes Treatment Options

 After your first cycle of treatment, it’s important to make a game plan with your doctor based on the severity of your symptoms and the frequency of your outbreaks.
-You may choose either episodic herpes therapy (taking medication when an outbreak occurs) or suppressive herpes therapy (taking medication daily as a preventative measure).
+You may choose either episodic herpes therapy (taking medication when an outbreak occurs) or long-term herpes treatment, known as suppressive herpes therapy (taking medication daily as a preventative measure).
 Learn more about the advantages of suppressive and episodic herpes treatment.

 You might be wondering about the difference between acyclovir and valacyclovir.
 Which is the best option for you?
 Both drugs utilize the same active ingredient, but valacyclovir is considered the premium version and therefore costs a bit more for a prescription.
 By delivering a more condensed dose of medication, most patients respond to this herpes treatment with fewer pills required for the same effect.
 Keep in mind, however, that quality is not related to efficacy—both drugs work equally well.

 Another reason your doctor may prescribe one herpes treatment over the other is that everybody’s body chemistry is different and one drug may perform better at controlling a herpes outbreak.

 Just a Heads Up - Antibiotics Don’t Treat Herpes!

 One of the biggest misconceptions we’ve encountered is the belief that antibiotics can treat herpes.
 Herpes is a virus (the herpes simplex virus, HSV Type 1 & HSV Type 2) and antibiotics are not effective at treating viruses.
 If antibiotics worked on herpes, we would have a cure for the disease.